gaurav-dalvi/scripts/contiv-related/Session-pod29.md

 ### Chapter 4 - ICMP Policy

 In this section, we will create two groups epgA and epgB.
 We will create container with respect to those groups.
 Then by default communication between group is allowed.
-So we will have ICMP deny policy and very that we are not able to ping among those containers.
+So we will have ICMP deny policy and verify that we are not able to ping among those containers.

 Let us create Tenant and Network first.